zedix/dotfiles/osx/setup.md

     -> "VBoxManage: error: Failed to create the host-only adapter" -> Go to: Security & Privacy and under the General Tab, click the "Oracle America, Inc." Allow button.
         -> Reinstall Vagrant

+- Calendar
+    -> To sync on MacOS a Shared Google Calendar, go to https://calendar.google.com/calendar/syncselect